 Lastly, if you don’t have very specific aesthetic or functional preferences for your home, there may be no need for customization and a spec home will serve you just fine.

-One drawback of spec homes is that since you have no control over the plans, you may end up paying for amenities or features that you don’t need instead of mindfully allocating line items in a budget.
+One drawback of spec homes is that since you have no control over the plans, you may end up paying for amenities or features that you don’t need instead of mindfully allocating line items in a budget, which you would be able to do if you choose to build a custom home.

 Interested in learning more about building a custom home on your lot in either North or South Carolina?
 Start by downloading your free home plan book today!